JohnTheCoolingFan/rust-pycargoebuild-release/README.md

-# action-ebuild-release
+# rust-pycargoebuild-release

-Automatically create an ebuild from a template and deploy it to a repository whenever a new package is released.
+Automatically create and update ebuild from a template and deploy it to a repository whenever a new package is released.

+This is a fork of [`aciton-ebuild-release`](https://github.com/JohnTheCoolingFan/action-ebuild-release)

+The examples are outdated and are for a non-rust application, TODO.

 ## Functionality